RainerWinkler/covid19count/README.md

+This fork is not used anymore, see the copied repository RainerWinkler/COVID-19-plot instead

 # covid19count
 Plots number of confirmed COVID-19 cases for countries worldwide.
 The data is pulled from [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases).